Incoming Students and Families FAQ

 Students call us at (603) 862-2856 to make an allergy injection appointment.
 At the first appointment they should bring their order and serum with them.
 We will then store the serum and schedule regular injections.

 We provide contraceptive services.
 Students who are interested in obtaining a contraceptive method can call (603) 862-2856 to make an appointment to talk with one of our clinicians about contraceptive options.

-Yes.
-If you have a new prescription from an outside provider we can fill it in our pharmacy, if it is a prescription we carry.
-You can see if we carry your medication by calling (603) 862-2856 or stopping by the pharmacy.
-If you originally filled your prescription at another pharmacy, we can transfer any remaining refills, if it is a prescription we carry.
+If she has a new prescription from an outside provider we can fill it in our pharmacy, if it is a prescription we carry.
+She can see if we carry her medication by calling (603) 862-2856 or stopping by the pharmacy.
+If she originally filled your prescription at another pharmacy, we can transfer any remaining refills, if it is a medication we carry.
 We accept prescriptions that are written, called in or faxed.

 Please bring written prescriptions directly to the pharmacy.
 Telephone prescriptions may be called in at (603) 862-1094.
 Faxed prescriptions can be faxed to (603) 862-3229.

 - Student Health Benefits Plan (SHBP) - Coverage 2014/2015